 On your tour, you will visit the renowned Royal Selangor Pewter Factory.
 The company was started in 1885 by a young Chinese immigrant called Ying Koon.
 It is now the largest pewter company in the world.
-At the factory, you will learn about the many processes used to create a pewter product, as well as the organization's history.
+At the factory, you will learn about the many processes used to create a pewter product, as well as the organisation's history.

 The Batu Caves consists of a complex of huge limestone caves.
-Before the entrance to the main cave, you will see an impressive golden statue of the Hindu god, Lord Murugan, which stands at nearly 43 meters tall.
+Before the entrance to the main cave, you will see an impressive golden statue of the Hindu god, Lord Murugan, which stands at nearly 43 metres tall.

 Climb the 272 steps to the main cave temple.
-Within this enormous cave, the vaulted roof reaches 100 meters high and there are a number of temples and shrines.
+Within this enormous cave, the vaulted roof reaches 100 metres high and there are a number of temples and shrines.
 Before you descend, make sure to spend some time taking in the amazing views.